Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Interior Components

-Then fun part begins; building and installing all the interior components for the Ikea Pax system!
 It might have been easier to leave the doors off while we were installing the interior, but I preferred being able to see where the door hinges would impact the final placements.
-This is what the unit looked like a few weeks ago after Hubs finished off the doors:
+This is what the unit looked like after installing the doors.

 Using Other Ikea Components for Storage

-Indispensable Tools to Put Together Ikea Pax System
+Indispensable Tools to Build Ikea Pax System

 Installation Tips – Drawers

-When you’re installing pull-outs, don’t forget to put on the plastic caps – before the screws.
+When you’re installing Ikea pull-outs, don’t forget to put on the plastic caps – before the screws.
 It helps to have all the attachments in one spot before you start working (we forgot to install one pair and had to unscrew and reassemble because we weren’t as diligent about keeping our parts together)!

 Build with What You’re Storing in Mind

 Printing the detailed plan from the Ikea Pax Planner helps (it shows which holes to use!).
 However, also make sure to have some of the actual items on-site that you will be storing.
+While assembling, check that the height of these items will fit.

 Organizing the Drawers